-As of release date, Aquarius LogiQ is made of 3 devices:
+To date, Aquarius LogiQ is made of :

 - Aquarius is a drum generator that can be triggered by any kind of triggers: DSP, CV, VST, Native, Eurorack…. you name it.
 Aquarius is based on the T-Drums from the LBH VIII.
 Aquarius contains a small mixer that is great to use in your home-studio-live sessions.

 - LogiQ is a trigger+modulators optimized for drums.
 It is where you create new patterns for Aquarius by mixing LFOs in various ways in the T Mix grid.
 In general, you edit a kind of “main preset” on LogiQ, then you create variations with filters and VCA found on Aquarius.
 It means that you don’t come back often into LogiQ to edit it, a lot is done with Aquarius modulators to change the rythms.
 You could create a whole suite of patterns just with modulators (and of course the crossfaders of both LogiQ and Aquarius).

 - TxM5 (5 Crossfade between Triggers and Midi.
 It allows converting midi notes to triggers, and so it allows to use Aquarius with your daw, like a classic drum box.
 TxM5 can also crossfade between the midi and LogiQ’s triggers, in order to create pattern that morph seemlessly, and where the variation of positive and negative modulations allow user to find new rythms without additional programming.

 - Retro 5: same as Aquarius except that Hats allows metallic sounds (like CR/TR hats/rides).
 FM and VCO 21 sections are replaced by Perc 1 & 2 which are made to easily mimic sounds vintage drum machine of the 60’s and 70’s (claves, congas, cowbells, basic snares…).